azamsharp/azamsharp.github.io/_posts/2022-11-06-complete-guide-ios-dev-2023.md

 ## Programming is not an open heart surgery

-Even though I have been teaching at coding bootcamp for a very long time, one thing I witness in each cohort is student’s fear of writing wrong code.
+Even though I have been teaching at coding bootcamp for a very long time, one thing I witness in every cohort is student’s fear of writing wrong code.
 Students would rather jump off a building than write wrong code.
 I think this is deeply rooted to our education system, where different and unique answers are punished instead of being appreciated.

 In one of the TED talks, Sir Ken Robinson talked about a young girl who was considered hopeless by her teachers.
 The teachers contacted her parents and told them that they believe that the child has learning disability and she is not able to concentrate in class.